 I am currently an Environmental Social Science Research Fellow at the Environmental Change Institute at the University of Oxford.
-I am also a Research Associate with the Overseas Development Institute (UK).
-I was previously an Associate with the Stockholm Environment Institute (Asia Centre).
+I was also a Research Associate with the Overseas Development Institute (UK) for several years and an Associate with the Stockholm Environment Institute (Asia Centre and later Oxford Centre).
 I have worked with the International Institute for Sustainable Development, the International Centre for Integrated Mountain Development and a number of other organisations.

 At the Environmental Change Institute at the University of Oxford, I teach on the MSc in Environmental Change and Management and also run an elective on adaptation and vulnerability in developing countries.
 I have had the chance to work with many fascinating students whose research foci extend beyond my areas of expertise, allowing me to learn new things as well.
 I hold a Post-Graduate Certificate in Teaching and Learning in Higher Education (PGCertHE) from Oxford, with distinction.

 I have been co-Editor in Chief of Climate and Development (Taylor and Francis) since October 2018, and was a founding Associate Editor of the journal for a decade before that.
 I also sit on the editorial boards of World Development Perspectives (Elsevier) and Global Transitions – Health (KeAi).

 At the moment, I am Co-ordinating Lead Author of the Chapter 18 on ‘Climate Resilient Development Pathways’ for the IPCC’s 6th Assessment Report, Working Group 2.
 The WG2 report is due to be published in 2022.
 I am also an author of the 2021 UNEP Adaptation Gap Report, and a member of the Reference Group for the OECD DAC Climate Adaptation Governance Task Team.
 In June 2021, I appeared before the UK’s House of Commons International Development Committee giving evidence on the links between climate change and development.

 You can follow me on Twitter @schipper_lisa